Valerius Antias

 Valerius Antias (fl.
 1st century BC) was an ancient Roman annalist whom Livy mentions as a source.
 No complete works of his survive but from the sixty-five fragments said to be his in the works of other authors it has been deduced that he wrote a chronicle of ancient Rome in at least seventy-five books.
-The latest dateable event in the fragments is mention of the heirs of the orator, Lucius Licinius Crassus, who died in 91 BC.
-Of the seventy references to Antias in classical (Greek and Latin) literature sixty-one mention him as an authority on Roman legendary history.
+The latest dateable event in the fragments is mention of the heirs of the orator Lucius Licinius Crassus, who died in 91 BC.
+Of the seventy references to Antias in classical literature, sixty-one mention him as an authority on Roman legendary history.

 Life

-Not much is known about the life of Valerius Antias.

-His family were the Valerii Antiates, a branch of the Valeria gens residing at least from early republican times in the vicinity of Antium.
+Little can be deduced about the life of Valerius Antias.
+Historians surmise that his family were the Valerii Antiates, a branch of the Valeria gens residing (at least from early republican times) in the vicinity of Antium.
 He may have been descended from Lucius Valerius Antias.

-He was probably a younger contemporary of Quintus Claudius Quadrigarius and lived in the times of Sulla, although some scholars believe that he was a contemporary of Julius Caesar and wrote his work after 50 BC, because he seems to have been unknown to Cicero, who does not mention him in his enumeration of famous historians.
-He was the most important of the so-called “younger annalists”.
+He was probably a younger contemporary of Quintus Claudius Quadrigarius and lived in the times of Sulla.
+However some scholars dispute this, arguing that he lived later (perhaps a contemporary of Julius Caesar) and wrote his work after 50 BC, because Cicero does not include him in a list of historians in De Legibus.
+Antias was considered the most important of the younger annalists.